pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/09_Cache/README.md

 ### Recommended Redis Configuration (`redis.conf`)
 ```
-maxmemory 1gb # depending on your data
+# select an appropriate value for your data (min.
+128mb)
+maxmemory 1gb

+# IMPORTANT!
 maxmemory-policy volatile-lru
 save ""
 ```

-> With the default settings, the minimum supported Redis version is 2.6.0 as it uses Redis' Lua scripting feature.
+> With the default settings, the minimum supported Redis version is 3.0.

 > Please note that the Redis adapter currently doesn't properly support Redis Cluster setups.